lloc/Multisite-Language-Switcher/readme.txt

 == Changelog ==

 = 1.0 =
+* choose your frontend/backend language from the installed languages in the plugins settings
 * Swedish and Chinese language files added
 * numerous enhancements and fixes (coding style, docs, sql cache, performance ...)